r-lib/vctrs/tests/testthat/_snaps/subscript-loc.md

     Output
       <error/vctrs_error_subscript_type>
       Error:
       !
-Must extract element with a single valid subscript. x Can't convert from `-Inf` <double> to <integer> due to loss of precision.
+Can't extract element with `-Inf`.
+      x Can't convert from `-Inf` <double> to <integer> due to loss of precision.
     Code
       # Idem with custom `arg`